Deng Dongsheng

 Deng Dongsheng (邓东升, born August 1965) is a Chinese engineer and executive.
 He currently serves as the Secretary of the Party Committee and Chairman of Jiangsu Communications Holding, and is also the deputy director of the Finance and Economy Committee of the Jiangsu Provincial People's Congress.
 Deng holds a master's degree in Coastal Engineering from Hohai University and has the professional title of researcher-level senior engineer.

 Biography

 Deng Dongsheng was born in August 1965 in Jianhu, Jiangsu, China.
 He enrolled in Hohai University in 1983 to study Ocean Hydrology for his undergraduate degree and completed his master's degree in Coastal Engineering in 1990.
 Deng joined the Chinese Communist Party in May 1987 and began his professional career in July 1990.

-During his career, Deng has held multiple administrative and technical positions within Jiangsu's water management and infrastructure sector.
-He served as deputy director of the Project Division at the Jiangsu Provincial Water Engineering Construction Bureau, deputy director of the Planning and Program Division at the Jiangsu Water Resources Department, and Director of the Engineering Division at the Construction Bureau.
-He later became General Manager, then chairman and Party Secretary of the South-to-North Water Diversion East Line Jiangsu Water Source, followed by serving as Party Secretary and Chairman of Jiangsu Coastal Development Group Co., Ltd.

 In March 2023, Deng was appointed as Secretary of the Party Committee and Chairman of Jiangsu Communications Holding Co., Ltd. In January 2025, he assumed the role of deputy director of the Finance and Economy Committee of the Jiangsu Provincial People's Congress.